davidepietrasanta/Sankoff-and-Fitch-Algorithms/README.md

 - 0
 - newick.txt
 - cost.txt
-You can use other files, just write their path.
+-You can use other files, just write their path.